How to Crop and Resize Videos Using FFmpeg

 Using Bannerbear API

-The FFmpeg "crop" filter is an excellent tool to crop or resize videos programmatically.
+The FFmpeg "crop" filter is an excellent tool to crop and resize videos programmatically.
 However, if you have multiple videos with different sizes and you want to merge them into a video file, you will have to crop each video separately before merging them.

 In that case, you can try using Bannerbear’s Movies API as cropping will be done automatically when you use the API to merge videos.